 However, like anything else in life, it is possible for the dial to swing too far in the other direction.

 That is, developing an unhealthy addiction to working out – turning an otherwise healthy pursuit into something that more closely resembles a compulsive and anxiety-driven disorder.

-How do you know if you’ve been afflicted?
+So, how do you know if you’re addicted?

 Just go through this list of 6 common symptoms to help determine if you’re exercise obsessed.

 Symptom #1: Not being able to take a break from the gym.

 Are you someone who practically works out 365 days a year?

 Do you stress out if you occasionally have to miss one of your workouts?

 If this sounds like you, there’s a good chance that you’ve been bitten by the gym-obsession bug.